Mo. ° / °

 +

-Dr. Manton is the program director of the Orthopedic Physical Therapy Residency program and an assistant professor in physical therapy.
+Dr. Manton is the program director of the Orthopedic Physical Therapy Residency program and an associate professor in physical therapy.
 Dr. Manton received his doctor of physical therapy degree from A.T.
 Still University School of Health Sciences in 2001.
 He holds a bachelor’s degree from Arizona State University in exercise science.
 Dr. Manton has over 15 years of physical therapy experience in the outpatient orthopedic setting.
 His teaching areas include musculoskeletal conditions and therapeutic exercise.
 Dr. Manton’s research interests include physical therapy management of patients with musculoskeletal conditions, and physical therapy education.

 University Catalog